Foreign Person Reviews

-If your RPS result is a CDU "Australia Unitracker Chinese Defense Universities List", you do not need to submit an FPQ, as this is an advisory list which does not prohibit engaging with the entity.
+If your RPS result is a CDU "Australia Unitracker Chinese Defense Universities List", you do not need to submit an FPQ.
+The CDU is an Australian advisory list which does not prohibit engaging with the entity.
 However, it may be prudent for you to make the faculty or researcher aware of this affiliation.
-Please contact the Office of Export Compliance for any questions or visit [https://unitracker.aspi.org.au/] for more information.
+Please contact the Office of Export Compliance for any questions or visit [https://unitracker.aspi.org.au/] for more information on the initiative.

 NASA Restrictions on Funding Activities with the People's Republic of China (PRC), for additional information please see: